retrong/RetroNG/README.md

 ---

-## Have a project you want to collaborate on or you just want to chat?
+## Have a project you want to collaborate on or do you just want to chat?
 You can contact me through either method below:
 <div id="badges" align="center">
   <br><br>
   <a href="https://www.linkedin.com/">